Jockey Mike Smith, 2018 Triple Crown winner, relies on Catholic faith

 “It’s funny, it’s always been that way.
 I remember praying when I was in school, sometimes praying that I wouldn’t get in trouble,” he said with a laugh.

-Ahead of the glitz and glamour of Louisville’s most famous week, Smith headlined the Race for Grace charity dinner April 29 at Churchill Downs, Kentucky Derby’s racetrack.
+Ahead of the glitz and glamor of Louisville’s most famous week, Smith headlined the Race for Grace charity dinner April 29 at Churchill Downs, Kentucky Derby’s racetrack.

 Funds raised at the event, hosted by the Kentucky Race Track Chaplaincy, support the men and women who work on the backside of racetracks in Kentucky, including Churchill Downs.